oldgandalf/MEGqcJorge/docs/source/settings_ini.rst

 - **epoch_tmin** (float) : time in seconds before the event.
 Unit: sec.
 Default: *-0.2*
 - **epoch_tmax** (float) : time in seconds after the event.
 Unit: sec.
 Default: 1
 - **stim_channel** (str) : leave blank if want it to be detected automatically or write explicitely like *STI101*.
 Default:  * blank *.
+- **event_repeated** (str) : how to handle duplicates in events[:, 0].
+Can be 'error' to raise an error, ‘drop’ to only retain the row occurring first in the events, or 'merge' to combine the coinciding events (=duplicates) into a new event (see Notes for details).
+Default: *merge*

 Standard deviation [STD]
 ------------------------